Sphenoiditis - what it is, causes, symptoms in adults, treatment of acute and chronic forms. In what cases is surgery prescribed?

 • lactobacilli, bifidobacteria.

-The vitamins needed in the treatment of sphenoiditis, and the products that contain them, are:
+The vitamins necessary in the treatment of sphenoiditis and the products that contain them are:

-• vitamin A (increases the resistance of the respiratory organs to infections) – fish fat, beef liver, carrots, eggs;
+• vitamin A (increases the resistance of the respiratory system to infections) – fish oil, beef liver, carrots, eggs;

-• vitamin B1 (normalizes the immune system, improves digestion, helps to resist stress) - wheat and oat bran, pork, wheat ( whole);
+• vitamin B1 (normalizes the functioning of the immune system, improves digestion, helps resist stress) – wheat and oat bran, pork, wheat ( solid);

 • vitamin B4 (promotes the removal of harmful substances from the body, improves concentration, improves mood) – egg yolks, liver, sprouted wheat, peas, lentils, oatmeal;

-• vitamin B5 (increases the barrier function of the mucous membranes) - soy, beef, pork liver, buckwheat, apples;
+• vitamin B5 (increases the barrier functions of mucous membranes) – soybean, beef, pork liver, buckwheat, apples;

 • vitamin B6 (normalizes the functionality of the nervous system) – pine nuts, beans, walnuts, fish ( tuna, sardine, mackerel), beef liver;

-• vitamin B8 (regulates neuromuscular excitability) - bran, beef offal ( kidneys, liver, brain), veal, beef, pork, legumes, cabbage;
+• vitamin B8 (regulates neuromuscular excitability) – bran, beef by-products ( kidneys, liver, brains), veal, beef, pork, legumes, cabbage;

-• vitamin B9 (promotes the production of serotonin - a hormone that helps fight depression, improves appetite) – green salad, parsley, cabbage, green vegetable tops, mint, carrots, pumpkin;
+• vitamin B9 (promotes the production of serotonin - a hormone that helps fight depression and improves appetite) – green salad, parsley, cabbage, green vegetable tops, mint, carrots, pumpkin;

 • vitamin B12 (reduces irritability, promotes concentration and improves memory) - beef liver, kidneys, egg yolk, herring, salmon;

-• vitamin C (weakens toxic effect substances that are formed in the body during infectious diseases) - tomatoes, wild rose, Bell pepper, cabbage ( colored, brussels, broccoli), sea buckthorn;
+• vitamin C (weakens toxic effects substances that are formed in the body during infectious diseases) – tomatoes, rose hips, sweet pepper, cabbage ( cauliflower, Brussels sprouts, broccoli), sea buckthorn;

-• group D vitamins (contribute to the successful treatment and prevention of colds) - fish ( sardine, herring, tuna), fish liver ( cod, halibut), dairy products;
+• vitamins of group D (contribute to the successful treatment and prevention of colds) - fish ( sardine, herring, tuna), fish liver ( cod, halibut), fermented milk products;

-• vitamin E (increases endurance, reduces fatigue) - vegetable oil ( soy, sunflower, olive), walnuts, hazelnuts, almonds, dried apricots;
+• vitamin E (increases the body's endurance, reduces fatigue) – vegetable oil ( soybean, sunflower, olive), walnuts, hazelnuts, almonds, dried apricots;

-• vitamin P (increases resistance to infections, promotes the absorption of vitamin C) - rose hips, apricots, blackberries, lemons, oranges, buckwheat, black currants.
+• vitamin P (increases resistance to infections, promotes the absorption of vitamin C) – rose hips, apricots, blackberries, lemon, orange, buckwheat, black currants.

-Vitamins are elements that are rapidly destroyed under the influence of factors such as air, water, heat treatment.
-To preserve the value of these useful substances, a number of rules should be followed.
+Vitamins are elements that are quickly destroyed under the influence of factors such as air, water, and heat treatment.
+To preserve the value of these beneficial substances, you must adhere to a number of rules.

-The principles of food preparation and food storage that will prevent the destruction of vitamins are:
+The principles of cooking and storing food that will prevent the destruction of vitamins are:

-• should not be stored in the light leafy vegetables;
+• should not be stored in light leafy vegetables;

-• foods with vitamin C should not be cooked in metal utensils;
+• Products with vitamin C should not be cooked in metal containers;

-• you need to lower the vegetables when cooking in boiling water;
+• When cooking, you need to immerse vegetables in boiling water;

-• adding sugar, salt, vinegar, or citric acid contributes to the preservation of vitamin C.
+• adding sugar, salt, vinegar or citric acid Helps preserve vitamin C.

 Protein food

 The diet of a patient with sphenoiditis should include meals rich in protein, because it contains amino acids responsible for accelerated regeneration new cells.
-Part of the amino acids undergoes a decay process, during which the energy necessary for a sick person is formed.
-With a lack of protein, the body's resistance to infections decreases, emotional background, performance drops.
+Some amino acids undergo a breakdown process, during which the energy needed by a sick person is generated.
+With a lack of protein, the body's resistance to infections decreases, emotional background, performance decreases.

 High protein foods are:

-• soy, soy products (milk, meat, cottage cheese);
+• soybean, soy products (milk, meat, cottage cheese);

-• peanut ( should be consumed raw or dried, in the process of frying it destroys useful substances);
+• peanuts ( should be consumed raw or dried; during frying, the beneficial substances in it are destroyed);

 • hard cheeses;